 Zhaikmunai's oil facilities consist of an oil processing facility capable of processing 400,000 tonnes per year of crude oil, as well as multiple oil gathering and transportation lines within the Licence area.
-Zhaikmunai's field on-site storage facilities currently allow storage of 5,000 cubic metres and 10,000 cubic metres at rail terminal.
-Additional storage capacity for approximately 25,000 cubic metres of crude oil (15,000 cubic metres of field on-site storage facilities and 10,000 cubic metres at rail terminal) is under construction and is set for completion at the same time as the Gas Treatment Facility.
-The Group plans to construct an additional oil treatment unit with a capacity of up to 400,000 tonnes per year, to be completed by 2013.
-In addition, Zhaikmunai has completed its 120km oil pipeline through which it pumps crude oil from the field site to the rail loading terminal in Rostoshi near Uralsk.
-See "-Contracts Material to Our Business-Reservoir Pressure Maintenance System Agreement".
+Zhaikmunai's storage facilities currently allow storage of 20,000 cubic metres on-site and 10,000 cubic metres at the rail terminal.
+In addition, Zhaikmunai has completed its 120km oil pipeline through which it pumps crude oil and condensate from the field site to the rail loading terminal in Rostoshi near Uralsk.